robmclarty/crypto-butter/README.md

 # Crypto Butter

-Spread some crypto butter all over your project and scramble it into omlett-y goodness ready to pour into the storage container of your choice.
+Spread some crypto butter all over your project and scramble it into omelette-y goodness ready to pour into the storage container of your choice.
 Also good for squeezing into web inter-tubes for long-distance crypto flows.
 Act now, and get all this, plus a limited time compression/decompression add-on for only six